seaweediman/tp/docs/UserGuide.md

 Manage a list of scheduled interviews, with the simple instructions below!

-Note that inputs for all interview commands should follow the conditions in the table below:

 #### Table of Inputs for Interview Management

 | Parameter | Examples | Conditions |